ADDITIONAL LOCAL RESOURCES

 When a referral is made to the Children's Services Trust, there must be clarity about who in the family is aware that a referral is to be made – this is particularly important where Honour Based Violence is thought to be an issue.
 Any response by Doncaster Children's Services Trust should be discreet, in terms of making contact with the adult victim in ways which will not further endanger them or their children.

-Professionals in all agencies should be alert to the signs that a child or adult may be experiencing domestic violence and abuse or experiencing coercive and controlling behaviour.
+Professionals in all agencies should be alert to the signs that a child or adult may be experiencing domestic abuse or experiencing coercive and controlling behaviour.

-Considerations in assessments where domestic violence and abuse may be present include:
+Considerations in assessments where domestic abuse may be present include:

 - Asking direct questions about the relationship without alienating the person e.g. 'is everything ok with your relationship?
 Asking the children, e.g. what happens when mummy and daddy have a disagreement?

-- Checking whether domestic violence and abuse has occurred whenever child abuse is suspected (routine enquiry) and considering the impact of this at all stages of assessment, enquiries and intervention;
+- Checking whether domestic abuse has occurred whenever child abuse is suspected (routine enquiry) and considering the impact of this at all stages of assessment, enquiries and intervention;

 - Safely and appropriately challenging at the time any abusive behaviour you may witness, whether verbal, emotional or physical.
 Training is available on challenging abusive behaviour;

-- Recognising the different types of domestic violence and abuse, including indicators of coercive control, and that both parents may present a risk to the child;
+- Recognising the different types of domestic abuse, including indicators of coercive control, and that both parents may present a risk to the child;

-- Identifying those who are responsible for domestic violence and abuse, in order that relevant support to change behaviour can be offered and / or family law or criminal justice responses may be made;
+- Identifying those who are responsible for domestic abuse, in order that relevant support to change behaviour can be offered and / or family law or criminal justice responses may be made;

 - Providing victims with full information about support available, their legal rights, and about the extent and limits of statutory duties and powers;